Willow Canyon Foundation

 How does Willow Canyon Foundation spend its money?

 Willow Canyon Foundation directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Willow Canyon Foundation tax-deductible?